mcmah309/ts2rs/README.md

 ### Warning System

-The resolver tracks cases where types fall back to `serde_json::Value`:
+The resolver tracks cases where types fall back to `serde_json::Value` (Handling is not possible or unknown).

-- Internal TypeScript types (e.g., `Function`, `Symbol`)
-- Type parameters that can't be resolved to concrete types
-- Complex types that can't be represented in Rust
-- Types from TypeScript's standard library

 In **strict mode** (`--strict`), these cases throw errors instead of warnings, except for:
 - Explicit `any` types (intentional fallback)